 Once the tests are conducted and data collected, the subsequent vital step involves analyzing the results.
 Generally speaking, acceptable moisture readings for concrete typically range from 3.5 to 4.5 percent, and the ASTM F2170 standard considers a relative humidity (RH) below 75% as acceptable.
 However, these are general guidelines, and the specific conditions of your project may require different thresholds.

 Flooring manufacturers provide specific allowable concrete moisture content guidelines for the installation of their products, including various floor covering options.
 It’s essential to consider these guidelines when making decisions about flooring installation.
-Furthermore, flooring materials rated as ‘moisture-resistant’ may be suitable for installation over concrete slabs with higher moisture emissions, given that the floor covering manufacturer’s requirements are followed to maintain the product’s warranty.
+Flooring materials rated as ‘moisture-resistant’ can be suitable for installation over concrete slabs with higher moisture emissions.
+However, it is crucial to follow the floor covering manufacturer’s requirements to maintain the product’s warranty.

 Mitigating Moisture-Related Problems in Concrete Floors